 Using the Library

 The Library is open to all current members of Oriel.
-The Junior Library (Pantin Library) is accessed via doors in second and third quad and is open 7 days a week from 9AM till midnight via your University (Bod) Card.
+The Junior Library (Pantin Library) is accessed via doors in second and third quad and is open 7 days a week from 8.30AM till 6AM via your University (Bod) Card.
 The Senior Library is open from 10AM-4PM on weekdays during full term only for silent study.

 The Library office, located on the ground floor, is open from Monday to Friday from 9.00 to 17.00, and staff will be happy to answer any questions you have.